 Some contractors might even offer you a discount if you allow them to proceed without a permit.
 The reason this is so desirable for them is the lack of accountability and the room to maximize profits.
 While you might save money at first, you can pay for it with shoddy workmanship or an inspector catching wind and forcing you to tear down the work.

 Down payments are normal.
-They secure your place in the contractor’s backlog and provide enough cash to float the materials for the job (at least to start).
+They secure your place in the contractor’s backlog and provide enough cash to float the materials for the job.
 But excessive down payments are a sign of a bad contractor.

 Most contractors will ask for 25 to 30 percent of the job cost upfront.
+In some cases, a 50 percent down payment may be required.
 This is usually enough to cover permits and materials.
 Anything more than that, and you could be paying a contractor for work they haven’t even started yet.
-Make 30 percent the maximum amount that you’re comfortable putting down.

 Before you hire a contractor, you should get at least a few bids or quotes.
 Going with the cheapest option, especially if it’s significantly less than the other bids, can cost you in the long run.